 - Provide contracted pharmacies with the list of sources the PBM used in determining maximum allowable cost pricing, update the information every 7 days, allow pharmacies the ability to readily review the information, follow specified requirements when placing a drug on the maximum allowable cost list, and establish an appeals process to resolve disputes.

-The bill specifies that the commissioner of insurance (commissioner) has the power to enforce these prohibitions and requirements and impose penalties on PBMs for failing to comply with these prohibitions and requirements.
-Additionally, the commissioner is authorized to adopt rules as necessary to implement and enforce these prohibitions and requirements.
+The act specifies that the commissioner of insurance (commissioner) has the power to enforce these prohibitions and requirements and impose penalties on PBMs for failing to comply with these prohibitions and requirements.
+The commissioner is also authorized to adopt rules as necessary to implement and enforce these prohibitions and requirements.

-: PBMs to register with and pay a registration fee to the commissioner ;and authorizes the commissioner to deny, suspend, revoke, or refuse to issue, continue, or renew a PBM registration or to issue a cease-and-desist order if the commissioner finds that a PBM has engaged in specified activities, including violating an insurance law.
-Health insurers to pay a fee when filing with the commissioner their list of PBMs they use for prescription drug benefits administration.
+Additionally, the act requires PBMs to register with and pay a registration fee to the commissioner and authorizes the commissioner to deny, suspend, revoke, or refuse to issue, continue, or renew a PBM registration or to issue a cease-and-desist order if the commissioner finds that a PBM has engaged in specified activities, including violating an insurance law.

-The PBM registration fees imposed under the bill are to be used to fund the costs of the division of insurance in enforcing requirements and prohibitions on PBMs.
+The PBM registration fees imposed under the act are to be used to fund the costs of the division of insurance in enforcing requirements and prohibitions on PBMs.